ombori/grid-docs/grid-signals/states-and-events.md

 ```

 # subscribeSpaceState
-Subscribes the current application to a space state.
+Subscribes the current application to a space-state.

 <!-- tabs:start -->
 ## **React**